gzr7702/LaserDB/README.md

 ##To start the application:

+For development, you can run using the Django dev server.
+CD to the home dir of the project and run:

+$ python manage.py runserver

-For development, you can run using the Django dev server, but for production, you need to run using a web server like nginx or apache
+For production, you need to run using a full web server like nginx or apache

 ##To run the tests: